tpill90/epic-lancache-prefill/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 -  A clear and detailed description of what the bug is.
 -  Describe what steps you've taken to troubleshoot the issue.
 -  Explain what your expected behavior of the app is.
 What is the difference between what it is currently doing, and what you think it should be doing.

 **Additional Details**
- - Platform you are running SteamPrefill on:  [e.g Windows, Linux, Docker, Ich777's Unraid App]
+ - Platform you are running EpicPrefill on:  [e.g Windows, Linux, Docker, Ich777's Unraid App]
  - Discord Username (if you are part of the Lancache Discord Server) : [e.g username#0000]

 **Screenshots**